- Who We Are

 "I am thrilled to join this iconic girls' leadership organization as its first general counsel.
 It is truly a privilege to have the opportunity to bring my legal skills to bear in service of a mission dedicated to the empowerment of girls and women throughout the world."

-Prior to joining GSUSA, Jennifer was a partner at the law firm of Kramer Levin Naftalis and Frankel LLP in New York and was the first woman to serve on the firm's Executive Committee.
-During her career, she has litigated numerous commercial matters at both the trial and appellate levels, as well as in the arbitration context.
-Her legal experience runs the gamut from litigating sophisticated contract disputes to resolving regulatory matters to managing intellectual property, advertising, and employment disputes.
+Prior to joining GSUSA, Jennifer was a litigation partner at the law firm of Kramer Levin Naftalis and Frankel LLP in New York and was the first woman to serve on the firm's Executive Committee.
+She has litigated numerous commercial matters at both the trial and appellate levels, as well as in the arbitration context.
+Her law firm practice ran the gamut from litigating sophisticated contract disputes to resolving regulatory matters to managing intellectual property, advertising, and employment disputes.
 Jennifer has been repeatedly recognized as a leading lawyer by legal periodicals such as The Legal 500 United States and New York's Super Lawyers.

 Jennifer received her Bachelor's degree with dual honors from the University of Michigan and served in the United States Peace Corps as a mathematics teacher.
 She received a juris doctorate from New York University School of Law and was a member of the Law Review.
 She also clerked for the Honorable Maryanne Trump Barry on both the United States Court of Appeals for the Third Circuit and the United States District Court for the District of New Jersey.